Shikoku 88 Temple Pilgrimage pilgrimage route

 Private

-Showing 8 of 15 · Prices and availability may change — verify directly with each albergue before your trip.
+Showing 8 of 15 · Rates vary; use your own price notes and verify availability directly before your trip.

 Best avoid